monde/mms2r/README.txt

 stripping out advertising injected by the cellphone carriers.
 MMS messages are multipart email and the carriers often inject branding into these messages.
-Use MMS2R if you want to get at the real user generated content from a MMS without having to deal with the garbage from the carriers.
+Use MMS2R if you want to get at the real user generated content from a MMS without having to deal with the cruft from the carriers.

 If MMS2R is not aware of a particular carrier no extra processing is done to the MMS other than decoding and consolidating its media.